The day my denial died: the first step in my healing from maternal narcissistic abuse

 I thought that awareness would set me free.

-Instead, it swallowed me whole and dragged me into what I call The Hollow.
+Instead, it swallowed me whole and dragged me into what I call The Hollow Passage.

 I wasn’t prepared for the darkness, the grief, or the war within that followed.

-The Hollow is where I would have to fight for my freedom.
+The Hollow Passage is where I fought for my freedom.

 What helped me in the early stages of my awareness, my anger, and my acceptance